 IBS in Men: Why It's Underdiagnosed (and What to Do)

-Walk into any IBS support group, Reddit thread, or waiting room and the gender skew is obvious.
-Women outnumber men roughly two to one in diagnosed IBS, and that ratio gets repeated so often it has calcified into something people assume is biological fact.
+IBS is a gastrointestinal disorder that affects men and women both, even though women outnumber men roughly two to one in diagnosed cases.
+That ratio gets repeated so often it has calcified into something people assume is biological fact.
 It's not.
 A big chunk of that gap is underdiagnosis in men, not absence of disease.

-If you're a guy reading this with a gut that's been quietly wrecking your life for years, the takeaway up front: your symptoms are real, they're common, and the reason you probably haven't gotten a diagnosis isn't that men don't get IBS.
-It's that the path from symptom to diagnosis is stacked against you.
+Male symptoms are real, they're common, and the reason a lot of men haven't gotten a diagnosis isn't that men don't get IBS.
+It's that the path from symptom to diagnosis is stacked against them.

 A 2017 systematic review and meta-analysis in Gut by Sperber and colleagues pooled IBS prevalence data from more than 80,000 people across dozens of countries.
 Pooled prevalence came in around 9% globally, and while women were more likely to meet criteria than men, the population-level ratio was closer to 1.5 to 1 than to 2 to 1.
 Other large surveys land in a similar range.